-A Closer Look at Alternative Payment Contracts
+A Closer Look at Alternative Payment Models In contrast to value-based contracts, alternative payment models (APMs) are based on methods of payment not based solely on improved health outcomes.
+While these arrangements are designed in ways that can enhance care value (e.g., by improving patient and system affordability of therapies with high demonstrated value, or by providing reimbursement when outcomes are not achieved at an individual patient level), they are distinguished from strictly outcomes-based or "value-based contracts" for purposes of this lexicon.
+Variations of alternative payment models can be delineated based on whether the agreement includes: - A set fee for all patients or a defined level of utilization or dose (subscription model). - Guaranteed reimbursement or remediation for negative financial or health outcomes (warranty models).

-In contrast to value-based contracts, alternative payment contracts or alternative payment models (APMs) are based on methods of payment not based solely on improved health outcomes.
-While these arrangements are designed in ways that can enhance care value (e.g., by improving patient and system affordability of therapies with high demonstrated value, or by providing renumeration when outcomes are not achieved at an individual patient level), they are distinguished from strictly outcomes-based or "value-based contracts" for purposes of this lexicon.
-Variations of alternative payment contracts or models can be delineated based on whether the agreement includes: - A set fee for all patients or a defined level of utilization or dose (subscription model). - Guaranteed reimbursement or remediation for negative financial or health outcomes (warranty contracts).
-Payments over time (annuity-based time contracts) (Figure 5).
+Payments over time (annuity-based models, time) (Figure 5).